mblackgeo/flask-cognito-lib/README.md

     # A route to handle the token refresh with Cognito.
     # The decorator will exchange the refresh token, previously stored in the session,
     # for the new access and refresh tokens.
-    # The new validated access token will be stored in a HTTP only cookie,
+    # The new validated access token will be stored in an HTTP only secure cookie.
+    # The refresh token will be symmetrically encrypted(by default)
+    # and stored in an HTTP only secure cookie.
-    # the refresh token, the user claims and info are stored in the Flask session:
+    # The user claims and info are stored in the Flask session:
-    # session["refresh_token"], session["claims"] and session["user_info"].
+    # session["claims"] and session["user_info"].
     # Do anything after the user has refreshed access token here, e.g. a redirect
     # or perform logic based on the `session["user_info"]`.
     pass